tomduncalf/ubermap/Devices/README.md

 Ubermap works by intercepting the calls from Ableton to retrieve device parameters whenever a device is selected in Push, and first looking for a suitable parameter mapping file in ~/Ubermap/Devices and sending these parameters to Push, before falling back to the default Ableton mapping (as defined in Devices.py) if no enabled custom mapping is found.

-This means you can redefine what parameters and parameter banks are shown on Push for any device (internal or AU/VST), including renaming parameters or banks and inserting blank spaces, letting you create a much more intuitive layout for 3rd party plugins in particular.
+This means you can redefine what parameters and parameter banks are shown on Push for any AU/VST device, including renaming parameters or banks and inserting blank spaces, letting you create a much more intuitive layout for 3rd party plugins.
 These mappings can be shared with other users by sharing the appropriate .cfg file with them.

 To create an initial mapping, we need to know what parameters a device presents to Live - luckily, Ubermap will automatically export a new configuration file for any device it hasn't seen before, containing a list of all the parameters, split into banks of 8, making customisation much easier.